NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 RPC lens distortion
 ^^^^^^^^^^^^^^^^^^^

 If it is realized that the optimized intrinsics still do not make the ASP-generated DEMs agree very well with the ground truth, and some residual and systematic error can be seen either by comparing these two or in intersection error files, it may be convenient to convert the current camera models to ones with the distortion given by rational function coefficients (RPC) of a desired degree (:numref:`pinholemodels`).
 An RPC model can have a lot more coefficients to optimize, hence a better fit can be found.

-However, it is suggested to use low-degree polynomials as those are easy to fit, and go to higher degree only for refinement if needed.
+It is suggested to use low-degree polynomials as those are easy to fit, and go to higher degree only for refinement if needed.

+One should, however, first try the simpler *Tsai* and *Adjustable Tsai* lens distortion models (:numref:`pinholemodels`).

-An example showing how to convert a camera model to RPC is given in :numref:`convert_pinhole_model`.
+The tool ``convert_pinhole_model`` (:numref:`convert_pinhole_model`) can be used to convert a camera model with one distortion type to another one.

 Working with map-projected images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^